NikhilDhiman/cs5661-dsproject-Early-Skin-Cancer-Detection-Bringing-Dermatology-to-Everyone/data/DataCardsExtendedTemplate.md

 #### Method(s) Used
 <!-- scope: telescope -->
 <!-- info: Select **all applicable** methods used to collect data: -->
-- API
-- Artificially Generated
-- Crowdsourced - Paid
 - Crowdsourced - Volunteer
 - Vendor Collection Efforts
-- Scraped or Crawled
-- Survey, forms, or polls
-- Taken from other existing datasets
-- Unknown
-- To be determined
-- Others (please specify)

 #### Methodology Detail(s)
 <!-- scope: periscope -->